Kognito – Online Training

 To Register for an upcoming Campus Connect Training: click the button below

-Registration for February 2020 Training NOW OPEN!
+Registration for Fall 2020 Training will be available soon!